 You’ll also hear real-life examples of how the installation of an on-site peaking plant is helping a commercial property developer attract new tenants and how award-winning British grower Villa Nursery’s CHP plant has reduced their gas spend by £200,000 per annum, and the rewards they have reaped since its installation in 2017.

-Click on the Attend button below to register for the webinar.
+Click on the play button below to watch the webinar.

 About AMP Clean Energy